 If you have a particular expertise to share, from guitar skills to LSAT prep training, you could be qualified to become an online tutor to help kids learn new material and sharpen their skills.

-Sites like Lessonface match kids with music teachers who can teach banjo, bass guitar, flute, and more.
+Sites like Lessonface help you find clients by matching kids with music teachers who can teach banjo, bass guitar, flute, and more.
 Parents can purchase one lesson at a time, or opt for a series of lessons.
 Prices vary anywhere from $60 for a group of four one-hour lessons to $50 for a 30-minute lesson that's one-on-one.

 Lessonface takes 15% of what teachers earn if students found them via the website and 4% if teachers recruited them on their own.